sarzoblanca/Survivorship_Bias_CJS/README.md

 In this R package we have implemented three models: Mh, Mah, and Math models, where in all cases the individual heterogeneity is incorporated on survival probabilities.

+The capture-history matrix is that from the study period.
+For further extensions (considering years previous to the study period), contact with me or check code attached to the paper on Biometrics 2025: Sarzo, B; King, R., and McCrea, R.

 **Mh model**

 The Mh models corresponds with the heterogeneity model, where survival probability is modelled with an intercept plus the individual random effect and recapture can be modelled age-dependent (or not).